-He was waiting on the other side of the platform.
-He was the man whose daughter would probably be named a Protector today.
+He was waiting on the other side of the platform, gazing at us from a distance.

 He saw me coming as I called, “Henry!” and to my surprise, he opened his arms and I crashed into them.
 Today was not any day to be stingy or second-guess any act of love.
 As he hugged me, I felt his muscles shake even under the tight grip.

 Grasping for something I could never give: anything that would make today and the next year bearable.